ahcdesign/SI507W19FinalProject-QRecipes/README.md

 ## How to run

-1. First, you should install all requirements with `pip install -r requirements.txt`
+1. Install all requirements with `pip install -r requirements.txt`
-2. Second, you should run `SI507project_tools.py runserver`
+2. Run `SI507project_tools.py runserver`

 ## How to use